Endava/cats/README.md

 # Overview
 By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate hundreds of API tests within seconds with **no coding effort**.
-All tests cases are **generated and run automatically** based on a pre-defined set of **48 Fuzzers**.
-The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations, security and even functional testing.
+All tests cases are **generated and run automatically** based on a pre-defined set of **55 Fuzzers**.
+The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations, security and even end-to-end functional flows.

 <div align="center">
   <img alt="CATS" width="100%" src="images/run_result.png"/>